catseye/shelf/README.md

 `SHELF_PATH` should be a colon-separated list of directories where you will be keeping the source directories you wish to manage using shelf.

+If you are using `bash`, you can also configure some nicer tab-completion by sourcing `shelf_tabcomplete.sh`, i.e. you can also add

+    . $HOME/.shelf/shelf_tabcomplete.sh

+to your startup script.

 Usage
 -----